Configure Azure CNI networking in Azure Kubernetes Service (AKS)

 By default, AKS clusters use kubenet and create a virtual network and subnet.
 With kubenet, nodes get an IP address from a virtual network subnet.
 Network address translation (NAT) is then configured on the nodes, and pods receive an IP address "hidden" behind the node IP.
 This approach reduces the number of IP addresses that you need to reserve in your network space for pods to use.

 With Azure Container Networking Interface (CNI), every pod gets an IP address from the subnet and can be accessed directly.
+Systems in the same virtual network as the AKS cluster see the pod IP as the source address for any traffic from the pod.
+Systems outside the AKS cluster virtual network see the node IP as the source address for any traffic from the pod.
 These IP addresses must be unique across your network space and must be planned in advance.
 Each node has a configuration parameter for the maximum number of pods that it supports.
 The equivalent number of IP addresses per node are then reserved up front for that node.
 This approach requires more planning, and often leads to IP address exhaustion or the need to rebuild clusters in a larger subnet as your application demands grow.

 This article shows you how to use Azure CNI networking to create and use a virtual network subnet for an AKS cluster.
 For more information on network options and considerations, see Network concepts for Kubernetes and AKS.